They are also known as sexually transmitted infections (STIs) or venereal diseases (VD).

-If chlamydia is left untreated, it may lead to the following signs and symptoms:
+If a person does not receive treatment for chlamydia, it may lead to the following symptoms:

 - pelvic pain

-- painful sexual intercourse, either intermittently or all the time
+- painful sexual intercourse, either intermittently or every time

 Chancroid is also known as soft chancre and ulcus molle.
-It is a bacterial infection caused by fastidious gram-negative streptobacillus Haemophilus ducreyi and is characterized by painful sores on the genitals.
-It is only spread through sexual contact.
+It is a bacterial infection caused by called streptobacillus Haemophilus ducreyi.
+The infection causes painful sores on the genitals and is only spread through sexual contact.

-Infection rates are very low in rich countries; it is more common in developing nations, especially among commercial sex workers and some low socioeconomic groups.
-This is due to the lack of access to healthcare services, the stigma attached to seeking help, a lack of sexual health awareness, and other factors.
+This infection is more common in developing nations, especially among commercial sex workers and some lower socioeconomic groups.
+This is due to the lack of access to healthcare services, the stigma attached to seeking help, a lack of sufficient sexual health education, and other factors.

 In 2015, just 11 cases of chancroid were reported in the United States.
 Chancroid increases the risk of contracting HIV, and HIV increases the risk of contracting chancroid.

-Within 1 day to 2 weeks after becoming infected, the patient develops a bump that turns into an ulcer within a day.
-The ulcer can be from 1/8 of an inch to 2 inches across, it is very painful, may have well defined, undermined borders, and a yellowish-gray material at its base.
-If the base is grazed, it will typically bleed.
-In some cases, the lymph nodes swell and become painful (lymphadenopathy).
+Within 1 day to 2 weeks of acquiring the infection, the patient develops a bump that turns into an ulcer within a day.
+The ulcer can be from 1/8 of an inch to 2 inches across.
+It will be very painful and may have well-defined, undermined borders and a yellowish-gray material at its base.

 Women often have at least four ulcers, while men usually have just one.
 Males tend to have fewer and less severe symptoms.
-The ulcers typically appear at the groove at the back of the glans penis (coronal sulcus) in uncircumcised males, or, in females, the labia minora (small inner folds of the vulva) or fourchette (thin fold of skin at the back of the vulva).
+The ulcers typically appear at the groove at the back of the glans penis in uncircumcised males, or, in females, on the labia minora or fourchette.

 Chancroid is treated with a 7-day course of erythromycin, a single oral dose of azithromycin, or a single dose of ceftriaxone.

-The common term "crabs" comes from the appearance of the lice, with their crab-like claws and body shape.
+The common term "crabs" comes from the crab-like appearance of the lice.

-This STI is caused by the herpes simplex virus (HSV).
+This STD is caused by the herpes simplex virus (HSV).
 The virus affects the skin, cervix, genitals, and some other parts of the body.
 There are two types:

-- HSVp1, also known as herpes type 1
+- HSV-1, also known as herpes type 1

 - HSV-2, also known as herpes type 2

-Herpes is a long-term (chronic) condition.
-A significant number of infected individuals never show any symptoms and do not know about their herpes status.
+Herpes is a chronic condition.
+A significant number of individuals with herpes never show symptoms and do not know about their herpes status.

-HSV is easily transmissible from human-to-human by direct contact.
+HSV is easily transmissible from human to human through direct contact.
 Most commonly, transmission of type 2 HSV occurs through vaginal, oral, or anal sex.
-Type 1 is more commonly transmitted from shared straws, utensils, etc. In most cases, the virus remains dormant after entering a human being, in other words, there are no symptoms.
+Type 1 is more commonly transmitted from shared straws, utensils, and surfaces.

-The signs and symptoms associated with genital herpes, if they do appear, may include:
+The symptoms associated with genital herpes, if they do occur, may include:

 - vaginal discharge